Closer to the Moon: Plot

 One year later, Virgil is an experienced camera assistant.
 He is called in by his boss, who informs him of a short film about to start production.
 Virgil is assigned to record it.
 It is then revealed that the film is a propaganda piece about the Ioanid Gang's crime.
 The group, who have been convicted and are awaiting their execution, are ordered by the Securitate to star in the film.
 Later, Virgil informs Flaviu that he was present during the robbery and its danger has been greatly exaggerated by the authorities.
 When the Gang arrive for filming, Alice begins to bond with Virgil.
 When Flaviu gets drunk and passes out, Max takes over directing.
 While setting up a shot, he secretly gives Virgil contact details for the Gang's loved ones, requesting he contact them to let them know the group is alive and in prison.
-Later, Virgil makes an anonymous call to the first person on the list, and continues to do so with the help of his landlord Moritz (David de Keyser).
+Later, Virgil makes an anonymous call to the first person on the list, and continues to do so with the help of his landlord, Moritz.

 One night, Virgil is taken to Holban's house.
-Holban reveals that he knows Virgil has been doing favours for the Gang, and asks him to keep doing so in order to win their trust.
+Holban reveals that he knows Virgil has been doing favours for the Gang and asks him to keep doing so, in order to win their trust.
 He asks Virgil to find the sixth member of the group, Alice's son, as the Gang will be executed soon.
 During a commotion on set one day, Alice slips away.
 Virgil follows her to a house, where she says goodbye to her son.
 Afterwards, they have dinner at Virgil's house and sleep together.
 The next morning, Alice surrenders to the guards keeping surveillance outside, and leaves Virgil with sealed instructions.
 Virgil is approached by Holban and asked to write the address of Mirel, but he feigns unawareness.

-Max's ex-brother-in-law (Darrell D'Silva) arrives and relieves Holban of duty due to negligence and exhaustion.
+Max's ex-brother-in-law arrives and relieves Holban of duty, due to negligence and exhaustion.
 Max asks him to send the Gang into space instead of executing them, but he angrily retorts that astronauts should be heroes and not traitors.
 Alice's letter asks Virgil to organize Mirel's Bar Mitzvah, which he does.
 Iorgu, Dumi, Răzvan and Max are sent before the firing squad.
 In voiceover, Alice says that, at the last moment, her sentence was changed to life imprisonment because she had fallen pregnant.
 The audience is then told that Alice emigrated to Israel with Mirel and her daughter.